cra0/Pixmob-IR-Reversing/README.md

 BF BF 3D 00 00 00 1E 1E 1E 70 06 FF FF FF FF FF
 ```

 I've intensionally left out the rest of the data as it's mostly **FF**.
-However pointed out to me by [@sammy](https://github.com/samyk) there appears to be some data in the last 8 bytes of the 256 bytes.
+However pointed out to me by [@sammy](https://github.com/samyk) there appears to be some data in the last 8 bytes of the 256 block.

 #### Memory structure